cossacklabs/product-docs/content/themis/languages/wasm/installation.md

 Once WasmThemis is installed, you can [try out code examples](../examples/).

+## Installing WasmThemis to ReactJS application

+To use WasmThemis with ReactJS application [read the tutorial](../reactjs/).

 ## Deploying apps with WasmThemis

 WasmThemis is distributed as Node.js package which is compatible with many JavaScript module bundlers